If you use/used prescription products for eye pressure problems, use LATISSE®

 Especially tell your doctor if you: have received any other botulinum toxin product in the last 4 months; have received injections

 of botulinum toxin, such as Myobloc®, Dysport®, or Xeomin® in the past

 (be sure your doctor knows exactly which product you received);

-have recently received an antibiotic by injection; take muscle relaxants; take an allergy or cold medicine; or take a sleep medicine; take antiplatelets (aspirin-like products) or anticoagulants (blood thinners).
+have recently received an antibiotic by injection; take muscle relaxants; take an allergy or cold medicine; take a sleep medicine; take antiplatelets (aspirin-like products) or anticoagulants (blood thinners).